RomanLut/INAV-X-Plane-HITL/README.md

 ## Pitot

 If enabled in menu, airspeed from X-Plane will replace readings of pitot.

 Pitot should be enabled in INav Configurator.

 It is possible to use VIRTUAL pitot device.

-Note that VIRTUAL pitot is not supported on 411 and 722(you will not be able to arm).
+*Note: VIRTUAL pitot is not supported on 411 and 722(you will not be able to arm).*

+*Note: VIRTUAL pitot will fail initialize if GPS sensor is disabled in configuration.*

 # OSD